‘Aquaman 2’ Gets A Release Date Years Down The Line

 — Entertainment Weekly (@EW) February 27, 2019

 While DCEU fans will have to wait a few years before Aquaman 2 is released, they won’t have to wait too long for the next DC film to hit the big screen.
 Shazam!, which stars Zachary Levi and Mark Strong, is set to release later this year on April 5.
-The film follows a 14-year-old orphan who gains the power to transform into a powerful adult superhero, by saying the word “Shazam.”
+The film follows a 14-year-old orphan who gains the power to transform into a powerful adult superhero by saying the word, “Shazam.”
 The film’s official synopsis, per YouTube, provides more insight.

 “We all have a superhero inside us, it just takes a bit of magic to bring it out.
-In Billy Batson’s (Angel) case, by shouting out one word—SHAZAM!—this streetwise 14-year-old foster kid can turn into the adult Super Hero Shazam (Levi), courtesy of an ancient wizard.
-Still a kid at heart—inside a ripped, godlike body—Shazam revels in this adult version of himself by doing what any teen would do with superpowers: have fun with them!
+In Billy Batson’s (Angel) case, by shouting out one word — SHAZAM! — this streetwise 14-year-old foster kid can turn into the adult Super Hero Shazam (Levi), courtesy of an ancient wizard.
+Still a kid at heart — inside a ripped, godlike body — Shazam revels in this adult version of himself by doing what any teen would do with superpowers: have fun with them!
 Can he fly?
 Does he have X-ray vision?
 Can he shoot lightning out of his hands?
 Can he skip his social studies test?
 Shazam sets out to test the limits of his abilities with the joyful recklessness of a child.”

 Shazam! is directed by David F. Sandberg, who previously directed Lights Out and Annabelle: Creation.